Understanding Moral Engagement

 Addressing Bullying through Moral Engagement

 To help prevent bullying, school staff can foster moral engagement and model pro-social behavior.
 They can implement successful bullying prevention and intervention strategies that are systematic and reliable, so everyone understands what bullying is and how it will be handled.
 This makes it clear to students that their teachers and other school staff are morally engaged and that bullying will be noticed and consistently addressed.
-When bullying occurs, teachers and school staff can defend the target of bullying by reinforcing their humanity and intrinsic worth, which helps to cultivate moral engagement and reduce victim blaming.1 Another strategy is to provide individual support to targets of bullying, to help them address emotions and thoughts involved in the bullying situation.1 Implementing moral engagement and bullying prevention and intervention strategies can promote a positive school climate, so everyone feels safer and more connected.
+When bullying occurs, teachers and school staff can defend the target of bullying by reinforcing their humanity and intrinsic worth, which helps to cultivate moral engagement and reduce victim blaming.

 Source and Research Limitations